unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * Border properties now invalidates measure and arrange on all platforms
  * 141907 [Android] [iOS] The toggle switch is half missing.
  * 142937 [Android] [iOS] Some Button ThemeBrushes are missing.
  * 143527 [Android] Fixed broken TimePicker Flyout on android devices.
+ * 143596 [Wasm] Images stretching is incorrect
+ * 143595 [Wasm] Wasm ListView Resizing is not working - Limitation: items can't change its size yet, but it's now getting measured/arranged correctly.

 ## Release 1.42